 Q15: How do I schedule an appointment?

 A15: Call (503) 615-5969 to schedule your initial evaluation.
-After the initial evaluation you can schedule future appointments at the front desk in the clinic or by calling.
-Or you can stop by our office anytime!
+After the initial evaluation you can schedule future appointments at the front desk in the clinic or by calling or stop by our offices anytime.

 Q16: Where can I find more information on physical therapy?

 A16: Search the websites of the American Physical Therapy Association (APTA), as well as the local chapter, the Oregon Physical Therapy Association (OPTA).
 Our clinic is a member of both associations.

 Make an appointment